Skip to content

 Jul 30, 2025

-GreenPath has been negotiating with creditors for 60+ years.
+60+ years.
 Every major bank has a GreenPath file in their system.
-My enrollment was processed and confirmed by all 4 creditors within 5 business days.
-Compare that to smaller agencies where enrollment can take 2-3 weeks because creditors need to verify the agency first.
+Enrollment confirmed by all 4 creditors within 5 business days.
 Speed comes from history.

 Jun 4, 2025

-GreenPath partners with 600+ credit unions.
-Those credit unions want their members to repay debt in full (DMP) not settle for less.
-I asked my counselor about settlement and she mentioned it briefly but pivoted back to the DMP pretty fast.
-The DMP was the right choice for me ($26k at 4-7% rates) but I wonder if the credit union referral relationship influences how aggressively settlement is presented as an alternative.
+GreenPath partners with 600+ credit unions who want members to repay in full not settle.
+I asked about settlement and my counselor mentioned it briefly then pivoted back to DMP pretty fast.
+DMP was right for me but I wonder about the referral influence.

 Apr 12, 2025